10 Restaurants Any Self-Respecting Phoenician Should Try at Least Once

 480-987-1460

-Queen Creek is probably not the first place you think of when your mind inevitably turns to soul food.
-Rhema’s Soul Cuisine is changing that.
-Tucked into a corner of a sprawling, modern Queen Creek strip mall, the Childs family has devised a delicious, notably creative menu that draws inspiration from traditional Southern, Caribbean, and Jamaican cooking.
+Tucked into a nondescript building near downtown Phoenix, the Childs family has devised a delicious, notably creative menu that draws inspiration from traditional Southern, Caribbean, and Jamaican cooking.
 You’ll want the chicken and waffles plate, featuring a fluffy red velvet waffle served with crispy, boneless chicken.
 And there are St. Louis-style ribs, the small bundles of ribs so tender that you can practically fold the meat into your mouth.
 Traditional sides are uniformly good, including a baked macaroni casserole of thick, buttery noodles, bound together by no less than seven kinds of melted cheese.

 BP Street Cafe